royburgmann/royburgmann/README.md

-👋 <h2>Roy Burgmann<h2>
+ <h2>👋 Roy Burgmann</h2>
-    Hi, I’m @royburgmann and currently in my final semester of Bachelor of ICT (Information Communication Technology)
-- 👀 I'm currently looking for a job in the IT space.
-All fields of IT interest me
-- 👀 My Github projects utilise a variety of technologies, including XCode, Java, Android Studio, Selenium and much more.
+    Hi, I’m a student currently in my final semester of Bachelor of ICT (Information Communication Technology).
+I'm currently looking for a job in the IT space.
+All fields of IT interest me.
+My Github projects utilise a variety of technologies, including XCode, Java, Android Studio, Selenium and much more.
 Majority of my projects display the basics of these technologies thus far, however I'm always diving deeping to get a better understanding.
-- 🌱 I’m currently learning Django and Selenium.
+I’m currently learning data stuctures and algorithms, with the aim to reduce the complexity of my future projects.
 A current project I am developing is a Transport Management Web Application.
 I'm utilising selenium to accelerate testing on the web application.
-- 📫 Please view my LinkedIn profile to learn more about myself and my progress linkedin.com/in/roy-burgmann-0a59bb228
+Please view my LinkedIn profile to learn more about myself and my progress linkedin.com/in/roy-burgmann-0a59bb228
     <h3>Programming Languages</h3>
     <img width="50px "src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" alt="C_Icon">
     <img width="50px "src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-plain.svg" alt="JavaScript_Icon">